 2017 is another big year for our arts programme, we are again working with some diverse and exciting partners to bring together the best of waterway arts.

 Here is a list of some of our current and upcoming projects we are involved in this year.
-Have a look at our 2017 Arts on the waterway programme for more information.
+Please go to the arts calendar for the full programme of dates.

 The Ring is an 18 month series of events and commissions celebrating the region’s canals and rivers, focused around the 21 mile circle of waterways made up by the Worcester & Birmingham Canal, the Droitwich Canals and the River Severn.
 Artists will draw their inspiration from connecting with local people and the area’s cultural heritage before producing an original memorable artwork or performance in 2018.
 Weekend-based events will excite and draw new visitors to the waterways and towns and tie-in with local arts festivals.

 June-September 2017 (artists residencies begin at each gateway)

 Writing a blog incorporating incisive, satirical poems the Canal Laureate, Luke Kennard, continues to reveal his humorous, surreal canal-side journeys.
 Luke Kennard is the second Canal Laureate appointed by the Canal & River Trust in partnership with The Poetry Society.
 The poems and other strange observations from the narrow fluid road are published on the project blog www.waterlines.org.uk, where you can also find out about forthcoming public events.
 You can also follow his adventures via Twitter @canalpoetry.

 From March 2017